 - Carry business cards with you at all times and ask for business cards from others at meetings.

 - Contact as many people on your list as possible.
-Let everyone know that you are searching for people to talk to about your career.
+Let everyone know you are searching for people to talk to about your career.
 Many people enjoy talking about their jobs and are flattered to be considered experts in their fields.

 - Request and conduct an informational interview.
 Sample questions: